 User ID numbers generated by your Zulip server, needed to route a given notification to the appropriate set of mobile devices.
 These user ID numbers are opaque to the Push Notification Service and Kandra Labs.

 The Push Notification Service receives (but does not store) the contents of individual mobile push notifications:

 The numeric message ID generated by your Zulip server.

 Metadata on the message’s sender (name and avatar URL).

-Metadata on the message’s recipient (stream name + ID, topic, direct message recipients, etc.).
+Metadata on the message’s recipient (stream name + ID, topic, private message recipients, etc.).

 The message’s content.

 PUSH_NOTIFICATION_REDACT_CONTENTsetting available to disable any message content being sent via the push notification bouncer (i.e. message content will be replaced with

 ***REDACTED***).
 Note that this setting makes push notifications significantly less usable.